HONORS AND AWARDS:

 Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 14th year as an assistant coach with the Notre Dame softball program.

-Ganeff, elevated to her current position of associate coach in August 2012, spearheads the recruiting efforts for the Irish, which annually attracts the top players from across the nation.
+Ganeff, elevated to her current title of associate coach in August 2012, spearheads the recruiting efforts for the Irish, which annually attracts the top players from across the nation.
 In addition to being the program's recruiting coordinator, she also runs and directs Notre Dame's camps and clinics.

-A key member of the 2002, 2004, 2011 and 2013 BIG EAST Coaching Staff of the Year, Ganeff works closely with each player on hitting and defense, specializing in the development of the Irish infield and catchers.
+A key member of three National Fastpitch Coaches Association (NFCA) regional and four BIG EAST Conference coaching staffs of the year, Ganeff works closely with each player on hitting and defense, specializing in the development of the Irish infield and catchers.

 Perennially one of the best defensive teams in the nation, Notre Dame again finished in the top 25 of all Division I programs in fielding percentage in 2014, placing 11th in the country with a .974 fielding clip.
 The 37 errors recorded by the Irish last season were the second-fewest (36, 1993) during a single season in program history.